toncho11/KorraAI/README.md

 **License**:

 The code in this repository is GPL-ed.
 You can ask for commercial licesense.
-KorraAI uses components that need a licesense to be used.
+KorraAI uses several commercial components that need a licesense.
 If it is not for simple try and experiment you must purchase the following components:

 https://assetstore.unity.com/packages/tools/animation/salsa-lipsync-suite-148442